kettanaito/events-pool/CONTRIBUTING.md

 2. Create a [New Issue](https://github.com/kettanaito/events-pool/issues/new) in case there are no duplicates.
 3. Fill in the template with a proper information regarding the bug you have discovered.

-If you know a solution and wish to fix that annoying bug, please read the [Git workflow](#git-workflow) section.
+If you know a solution and would like to fix that annoying bug, please read the [Git workflow](#git-workflow) section.
 After the bug is confirmed by the repository's administrators, you may start the fixing process.

 ## Feature request
 There is an obvious functionality missing in the library?
 Or, maybe, there is *just one thing* which could make your development experience far more superior?
 Had any of the latter thoughts crossed your mind, feel free to submit a new Feature request.